MichaelCurrin/docsify-js-tutorial/docs/README.md

 - Do not refer to content outside of the `docs` directory.  e.g. `../README.md`.
 - If you use relative links between files in the `docs` directory - make sure to enable this in the app config.

+#### HTML links

-!> Be careful when using HTML tags that have links or avoid them. <br>HTML tag hyperlinks will be rendered literally and so will break in the Docsify path structure e.g. `foo.md` or `foo.md#my-project`. <br> You can set them up manually, which makes them harder to maintain if your site structure changes. e.g. `href="/#/id=my-project"` or `href="/#/foo.md?id=my-project"`
+!> Be careful when using HTML tags that have links or avoid them.

+HTML tag hyperlinks will be rendered literally and so will break in the Docsify path structure e.g. `foo.md` or `foo.md#my-project`.

+You can set them up manually, which makes them harder to maintain if your site structure changes. e.g. `href="/#/id=my-project"` or `href="/#/foo.md?id=my-project"`.

+Also note that the root prefix is needed for Docsify paths to work, but you'll also need to hardcode your repo name in which is fragile too. e.g. `href="/my-repo/#/id=my-project"`

 ## Quickstart local server